elotroalex/chiens/_texts/translation.md

 - my body my body
 - stretcher I will not throw the injured to the dogs of hawthorn
-- to the cry of wine
+- to the wine's cry
-- to the roll of populated ruts of marine calves.
+- to the roll of ruts populated with seals.

 ---